ogheorghies/clunky-migration-tool/README.md

 Clunky migration tool
 =====================

-A version migration tool, written in Bash.
+A version migration tool, written in Bash - fast and well tested.
 May be used for database schema and data migrations.

 > **clunky** ˈklʌŋki/', *adjective*.
 Solid, heavy, and old-fashioned.